 Alain Arostique, Director

-Alain graduated with a Bachelor of Science in Electrical Engineering and a Graduate Certificate in Project Management (for Technical Professionals) from Ryerson University, Toronto.
-He has been working in the Project Management field for more than 11 years as a Project Manager and a certified Project Management Professional (PMP).
+Alain graduated with a Bachelor of Science in Engineering Degree and holds a Graduate Certificate in Project Management (for Technical Professionals) from Ryerson University, Toronto.
+He has been working in the Project Management field for more than 12 years as a Project Manager and a certified Project Management Professional (PMP).
 Alain, who’s also a Lean Six Sigma Black Belt Professional and LEED Green Associate is currently working as part of the Project Management team in one of Vancouver’s leading construction firms.

 Mitchell Wong, Director